 Innovation in Action

-At Utica College, we work to enhance student learning and provide experiential learning opportunities.
+At Utica University, we work to enhance student learning and provide experiential learning opportunities.
 An example of this is our virtual desktop infrastructure (VDI), which gives students increased access to technology, easier file recovery and tech support, simplified software demonstrations, and seamless work with large files and multiple systems.

-Utica College History
+Utica University History

 Our legacy reaches back to the 1930s, when Syracuse University operated extension courses in the Utica, N.Y., area.

-Business and community leaders from the Mohawk Valley area and Oneida County expressed a need to build the region’s own institution, and, in 1946, Syracuse University launched Utica College.
+Business and community leaders from the Mohawk Valley area and Oneida County expressed a need to build the region’s own institution, and, in 1946, Syracuse University launched Utica University.
 Originally, the school was located in downtown Utica’s Oneida Square.
 The school moved to its current site off Burrstone Road in 1961.